6 ways to celebrate Earth Day with your kids at home

 • Mission Blue: This documentary follows oceanographer Sylvia Earle’s on her quest to save the world’s oceans from threats like overfishing and toxic waste.

-And if that doesn’t satisfy your cabin fever, Disney+ recently released new documentaries on Disneynature:
+And if that doesn’t satisfy your cabin fever, Disney+ released many nature documentaries on Disneynature:

 • Dolphin Reef: Narrated by Natalie Portman, Dolphin Reef tells of a young Pacific bottlenose dolphin named Echo, who seems far more interested in exploring the coral reef than learning to survive.